eastmaels/steemblog.github.io/_posts/account/deanliu/2017-11-01_please-be-careful-not-to-use-the-new-steemit-logo-i-was-gonna-until-right-before-i-hit-the-post-button-steemit-logo.md

 - - -

-This page is synchronized from the post: [Please be careful not to use the new Steemit logo.
-I was gonna until right before I hit the post button 注意！請小心不要誤用新的Steemit Logo...](https://steemit.com/@deanliu/please-be-careful-not-to-use-the-new-steemit-logo-i-was-gonna-until-right-before-i-hit-the-post-button-steemit-logo)
+This page is synchronized from the post: ['Please be careful not to use the new Steemit logo.
+I was gonna until right before I hit the post button 注意！請小心不要誤用新的Steemit Logo...'](https://steemit.com/@deanliu/please-be-careful-not-to-use-the-new-steemit-logo-i-was-gonna-until-right-before-i-hit-the-post-button-steemit-logo)